 The Colosseum

-The biggest draw to Rome is the well-preserved and largest amphitheater ever built, the Colosseum.
+The biggest draw in Rome is the well-preserved, largest amphitheater ever built, the Colosseum.
 This oval-shaped masterpiece survived earthquakes, fires, and wars, earning it the well-deserved title of one of the Seven Wonders of the World.

-The doors to the Colosseum open at 8.30 AM, but it’s recommended to be early to avoid the bigger crowds.
+Doors open at 8.30 AM, but we recommend to be early to avoid the bigger crowds.
 Make sure to buy a ticket in advance and skip the line.

 Day 3: Florence

-From Rome, it’s only a short journey to get to the beautiful Renaissance city of Florence, the next stop on your 7-day Italy itinerary.
+From Rome, it’s only a short journey to get to the beautiful Renaissance city of Florence, the next stop on our 7-day Italy itinerary.
 Located in the lush Tuscany region, it’s a relatively small city but epitomizes Italian culture with its incredible architecture and amazing food.
-Like Rome, it’s one of those cities that you cannot miss when traveling through the country.
+You cannot miss it!

 Just like the first few days, food must also make an appearance on your trip here.
-Dive into the rich Tuscan cuisine, trying various pasta dishes and local specialties in the city.
-Make sure to also book dinner at Trattoria San Pierino!
+Dive into the rich Tuscan cuisine, trying pasta dishes and local specialties in the city.
+Make sure to book dinner at Trattoria San Pierino as well!

 Florence is also a beautiful place to go shopping as it’s full of little boutiques and artisan shops.
 You’ll find beautiful handcrafted goods such as ceramics and many clothing and jewelry stores tucked in the cobblestone streets.